Lawrence Dobkin: Personal life

 On June 24, 1962, Dobkin married actress Joanna Barnes; they had no children, but he had one daughter, Debra Dobkin, by his first wife, Frances Hope Walker.
 Dobkin married actress Anne Collings in 1970 and had two children: identical twin daughters, Kristy and Kaela.

 Death

-On October 28, 2002, Dobkin died of heart failure at his home in Los Angeles.
-He was 83 years old.
+On October 28, 2002, Dobkin died of heart failure at age 83 at his Los Angeles home.